-Each Fund seeks to discourage excessive or short-term trading (often described as "market timing").
-Excessive trading (either frequent exchanges between Funds or redemptions and repurchases of Funds within a short time period) may:
+The Fund seeks to discourage short-term or excessive trading (often described as "market timing").
+Excessive trading (either frequent exchanges between funds or redemptions and repurchases of funds within a short time period) may:

-- disrupt portfolio management strategies; - increase brokerage and other transaction costs and - negatively impact Fund performance for all variable insurance contract owners indirectly investing in a Fund.
+- disrupt portfolio management strategies; - increase brokerage and other transaction costs and - negatively impact Fund performance for all variable insurance contract owners indirectly investing in the Fund.

-A Fund may be more or less affected by short-term trading in Fund shares, depending on various factors such as the size of the Fund, the amount of assets the Fund typically maintains in cash or cash equivalents, the dollar amount, number and frequency of trades in Fund shares and other factors.
-Funds that invest in foreign securities may be at greater risk for excessive trading.
-Investors may attempt to take advantage of anticipated price movements in securities held by the Funds based on events occurring after the close of a foreign market that may not be reflected in the Fund's NAV (referred to as "arbitrage market timing").
-Arbitrage market timing may also be attempted in funds that hold significant investments in small-cap securities, high-yield (junk) bonds and other types of investments that may not be frequently traded.
+The Fund may be more or less affected by short-term trading in Fund shares, depending on various factors such as the size of the Fund, the amount of assets the Fund typically maintains in cash or cash equivalents, the dollar amount, number and frequency of trades in Fund shares and other factors.
+Although the Fund is intended for investors with relatively long time horizons, because the Fund invests in foreign securities, it may be at greater risk for excessive trading.
+Investors may attempt to take advantage of anticipated price movements in securities held by the Fund based on events occurring after the close of a foreign market that may not be reflected in the Fund's NAV (referred to as "arbitrage market timing").
+Arbitrage market timing also may be attempted in funds that hold significant investments in small-cap securities, high-yield (junk) bonds and other types of investments that may not be frequently traded.
 There is the possibility that arbitrage market timing, under certain circumstances, may dilute the value of Fund shares if redeeming shareholders receive proceeds (and buying shareholders receive shares) based on NAVs that do not reflect appropriate fair value prices.

-The Board of Trustees has adopted the following policies with respect to excessive short-term trading of the Funds.
+The Board of Trustees has adopted the following policies with respect to excessive short-term trading of the Fund, and does not accommodate such excessive short-term trading.